ajeetraina/labspace-sbx/labspace/03b-reviewing-agent-changes.md

 Before moving on:

+- [ ] Run `cd ~/sbx-lab` before testing hooks — git hooks are per-repository
-- Run `git diff` after an agent session and review the changes
+- [ ] Run `git diff` after an agent session and review the changes
-- Check `.git/hooks/` separately — it won't appear in `git diff`
+- [ ] Check `.git/hooks/` separately — it won't appear in `git diff`
-- Understand that branch mode gives you a clean diff to review, but is not a security boundary
+- [ ] Understand that branch mode gives you a clean diff to review, but is not a security boundary
-- Know how to remove or reset hooks the agent created
+- [ ] Know how to remove or reset hooks the agent created

 Next: secrets without exposure — how sbx injects credentials without the agent ever seeing them.